-Tripping over an object you didn’t see or slipping on a wet surface are two of the most common reasons why people suffer slip and fall accidents.
-These accidents fall under premises liability and can occur in virtually any setting – including private homes and businesses, as well as on public property.
+Tripping over something you didn’t see or slipping on a wet surface are two of the most common reasons why people suffer “slip and fall accidents.”
+(The statistics regarding people who slip on banana peels is still undergoing scientific evaluation.).

-According to the National Safety Council, falls in the home most commonly occur in these areas:
+According to the National Safety Council, falls at home most common occur in the following areas:

-The following are the most common places for falls to occur at a business or in public:
+Conversely, the following are the most common locations for falls to occur in public or at a business:

-Regardless of where and how the slip and fall accident occurred, it can sometimes result in serious injuries.
-Some of the most commonly treated problems associated with falling include:
+Regardless of how the slip and fall accident occurred (or where), it can result in serious injuries.
+Some of the most commonly treated problems associated with falls include:

-Although it only takes a few seconds for someone to fall, the physical pain, medical expenses and work restrictions can last for the remainder of his or her life.
-When the situation was caused by the negligence of someone else, whether intentional or not, the injured person may be entitled to compensation by filing a personal injury lawsuit.
+Although it might take only a few seconds for you to fall, the physical pain and medical expenses can last the remainder of your life.
+When the situation is caused by someone else’s negligence, whether intentional or not, the injured victim may be entitled to compensation by filing a personal injury lawsuit.

 Free personal injury guides for download to print or save.
 View all downloads.